A Summary of Our First Five Road Trips

 “In 1788 Russell married Sarah Hopton (1752-1832), daughter of one of Charleston’s wealthiest pre-Revolutionary era merchants.
 Two daughters were born to the Russells, Alicia in 1789 and Sarah in 1792.
 The house remained in the Russell family until 1857 when it was purchased by Governor R.F.W.
 Allston (1801-1864) and his wife, Adele Petigru (1810-1896).
 Later, after serving as a school for the Sisters of Charity of Our Lady of Mercy from 1870-1905, the Russell House was converted back to a private residence.
 It remained so until 1955, when the Foundation purchased the site and opened the house for public tours.”

-We didn’t take pictures, but I was able to get these off literature.
+We weren’t allowed take pictures inside.
 This staircase was breathtaking!
 You have to see it in person.
 The public can no longer walk up the stairs to further preserve them.
 All I thought about was how much our daughter would have loved this staircase!

 3) Aiken-Rhett House, circa 1820.
-This is a “preserved” house, meaning it is in it’s original condition.
+This is a “preserved” house, meaning it is in its original condition.
 What was most fascinating was that it is an urban plantation!
 We took lots of pictures outside.
-Again, great history from the website:
+Again, great history:

 “The Aiken-Rhett House Museum, 48 Elizabeth Street, is unique in many ways.
 For example, it remained in the hands of family descendents for 142 years until it was sold to The Charleston Museum and opened as a museum house in 1975.
 Historic Charleston Foundation purchased the house in 1995 and adopted a conservation approach to the interpretation of this important house and its outbuildings.